-We are currently completing long-term toxicology studies of six-month duration in the rat and nine-month duration in the dog that will support clinical trial durations of a year or more.
+We recently completed long-term toxicology studies of six-month duration in the rat and nine-month duration in the dog.
+During the second quarter of 2014 we expect to submit to the FDA for review the results of our long-term chronic toxicology studies in rat and dog, along with other information.
+After reviewing this information, the FDA may suggest toxicology studies in species other than the rat and dog.
+Any such additional toxicology studies may need to be completed prior to the initiation of our planned pivotal Phase 3 clinical program.
 We will also be testing beloranib for potential immunotoxicology and phototoxicity.
-We plan to complete these studies prior to the initiation of our planned Phase 3 clinical trial in PWS patients, our Phase 2a clinical trial in patients with craniopharyngioma-associated obesity, and our Phase 2b clinical trial in severe obesity.
+We plan to begin such additional toxicology studies prior to the initiation of our planned Phase 3 clinical program in PWS patients.
 We have initiated dose-ranging studies in preparation for two-year carcinogenicity studies in the mouse and rat, which will begin in 2014.
 Given that PWS manifests during childhood, we plan to conduct juvenile safety studies starting in 2014 that will allow for testing and eventual marketing in the juvenile population.